thescalaguy/blog/source/_posts/Hypothesis-Testing.md

 ---

 Having discussed frequentism and Bayesianism briefly, it's time to move onto hypothesis testing.
-I was told by an [avid reader of my blog](https://twitter.com/lisamahapatra) that "it reads like a bad textbook".
-So I am going to try to make it a little more entertaining.
+I was told that I could make my math blogs more entertaining so that's what I am going to do.

 ## What is hypothesis testing?